phuang1024/phuang1024/no_java.md

-# Why You Shouldn't Use Java
+## Why Java is a mediocre programming language

 * Java is slow.
 In my tests, it runs 2-3x slower than C++.
 This is a big difference, and can mean running for a whole workday rather than a few hours.